Sanctuary season 1: Ratings

 "Sanctuary for All" started off the season with over 2.7 million viewers and a household rating of 2.2 after its original broadcast.
 It became Sci Fi Channel's highest rated series premiere since the pilot episode of Eureka in July 2006.
 It was the number one prime time cable entertainment program among adults aged 25 through 54 years, and fourth among adults aged 18 through 49 years.
 Because of the high ratings, views of Sci Fi's Sanctuary page rose to 1.2 million, as well as 287,000 video streams the day it was broadcast.
 Viewing figures for the following episodes were somewhat under 2 million, but the finale drew its biggest audience since the premiere; "Revelations (Part 2)" was seen by 2 million viewers and received a 1.6 household rating.
 Including timeshifted viewings, the first season averaged 2.35 million viewers, and a 1.8 rating.
 The first season of Sanctuary beat the fifth season of its lead in Stargate Atlantis by two tenths of a point.
-Because of the success, Sci Fi ordered a second season on November 2008.
+Because of the success, Sci Fi ordered a second season in November 2008.
 In the United Kingdom, the first part of "Sanctuary for All" was seen by 565,000 viewers.
 The second part received 608,000 viewers the following week.
 Since then, ratings have steadily declined to 398,000 by the season finale.
 The penultimate episode received the lowest ratings of the season, with only 279,000 viewers.